As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 Rectangles can be pinned to the top, bottom, left and right.

-Using Flexibility will scale a rectangle's width and height proportionately to the canvas - so if you double the size of the canvas, the rectangle will double in size too.
+Flexibility will scale a rectangle's width and height proportionately to the canvas.
+So for example, if you double the size of the canvas, the rectangle will double in size too.
 This means rectangles will stay in proportion on all devices if the canvas is in screen space.

 Flexibility needs to be turned on.
-Do this by clicking the arrows next to Flexibility in the Inspector panel.
+Do this by clicking the arrows next to Flexibility.

 Alignment moves the rectangle around within the parent object.
 Rectangles can be aligned to the top, center, bottom, left and right.